ja-guzman/BaCo/README.md

 ------------
 Operating System: Windows

-Software Required (Both files must be in the same folder):
+Software Required (Download files from the folder BaCo/exe and place both files in the same folder):

     - BaCo.exe
     - sk4d.dll